PureNimble/ISEP-LAPR2/docs/sprintB/US05/02.analysis/Readme.md

-# US 005 - To register a store
+# US 005 - Register a store

 ## 2. Analysis